BerndiVader/MythicMobsExtension/README.md

 # CustomSkillMechanics
-for MythicMobs 4.0.0 and higher
+for MythicMobs 4.0.1 and higher

+*** 23.4.2017 *** added customdamage mechanic as a temporary fix for damage mechanic.
-*** 7.4.2014 fixed random bug in damagearmor and added support for negative values.
+*** 7.4.2017 **** fixed random bug in damagearmor and added support for negative values.
 Because of that changed ranged syntax from "1-2" to "1to2"

-Here you find some examples of CustomSkillMechanics for the new MythicMobs 4 API
+* CustomDamageSkill:

+	Use this mechanic for a temporary mythicmobs damage mechanic fix.
+See http://www.mythicmobs.net/index.php?threads/skill-damage-bypassed-armour.3373/ this thread for details of the issue.

+	- customdamage{a=1;ia=false;pk=false;pi=false}

+	a = amount = 1 by default.
+The amount of damage applied.
+1 = 1/2 heart.
+	ia = i = ignorearmor = false by default.
+If the armor of the target should be ignored or not. pk = pkb = preventknockback = false by default.
+If knockback should be applied or not. pi = preventimmunity = false by default.
+If immunity should be used or not. ignoreabs = iabs = false by default.
+If absorbation should be ignored or not.

 * EquipSkullSkill:

 	This is a fix for custom player heads for 1.8.8 as it appeard to not work with mm versions greater than 2.5.1
 	- equipskull{skull=mythicitemname}
 		skull or s: and valid MythicMobsItem to equip on head.